gicamm/homeassistant-comelit/README.md

 # Comelit Hub/Vedo integration

 With Comelit Hub/Vedo integration, you can connect your Home Assistant instance to Comelit Simple Home and Vedo systems.

+For more information, see the [Wiki](https://github.com/gicamm/homeassistant-comelit/wiki).

 ### Installation